-Dr. Klimentidis and co-investigators on this collaborative study form a multidisciplinary team: Jin Zhou, PhD, assistant professor of biostatistics, UA Zuckerman College of Public Health; Craig Stump, MD, PhD, associate professor, Division of Endocrinology, UA College of Medicine – Tucson; Alexis Wood, PhD, associate professor of pediatrics and nutrition, Baylor College of Medicine; and Jose Ordovas, PhD, professor of nutrition and genetics, Tufts University.
+Dr. Klimentidis and co-investigators on this collaborative study form a multidisciplinary team: Jin Zhou, PhD, assistant professor of biostatistics, UA Zuckerman College of Public Health; Craig Stump, MD, PhD, associate professor, UA College of Medicine – Tucson; Alexis Wood, PhD, associate professor of pediatrics and nutrition, Baylor College of Medicine; and Jose Ordovas, PhD, professor of nutrition and genetics, Tufts University.

 NIH, National Heart, Lung, and Blood Institute Grant No. 1R01HL136528-01A1.
 This new study builds on previous research by Dr. Klimentidis and colleagues published in the journals Circulation: Genomic and Precision Medicine, 2/5/2016, and PLOS Genetics, 5/28/2015.